Hello Are you worried about your Pet? We’re here to help…

 Pain in cats can be caused by a variety of diseases, conditions, injury or trauma, or following surgery or medical treatment.

-It can be very difficult to know if your cat is in pain, where the pain is coming from and what’s causing it.
+It can be very difficult to tell if a cat is in pain, where the pain is coming from and what’s causing it.
 Cats are particularly good at masking signs of pain and sometimes the signs are subtle and easy to miss.
 This is especially true of chronic pain, which is often, mistakenly, put down to old age.

 Why don’t cats always show pain?